YU HUANG

 The Council Elite / Council of Godheads

-Aliases: The Yellow Emperor, Yu-Ti, Huang Ti, Jade Emperor, The August Emperor In Jade
+Aliases: Yellow Emperor, Yu-Ti, Huang Ti, Jade Emperor, August Emperor In Jade

 First Appearance: Thor I#301 (November, 1980)

-Powers: Yu Huang possesses greater powers than most of the Chinese Gods.
+Powers/Abilities: Yu Huang possesses greater powers than most of the Chinese Gods.
 He is virtually long-lived and has superhuman strength (Class 50 perhaps), stamina and resistance to injury.
-He also has extra-ordinary power to tap into and manipulate magical and cosmic energies on the level of Zeus or Odin.
+He also has extraordinary power to tap into and manipulate magical and cosmic energies on the level of Zeus or Odin.

-History: (Chinese Myth)- There is very little known of how Yu Huang became ruler of the Chinese Gods as many of the stories about him are fragmentary and often conflict each other.
-He was the son of Yuang Shi Tian Long, but was raised by mortal parents named Ching Te and Pao Yueh possibly to protect him from the battle between Gong Gung, the water god, and Zhu Rong, the fire god, for control of China and the ruling gods of China.
+(Chinese Myth) - There is very little known of how Yu Huang became ruler of the Chinese Gods, as many of the stories about him are fragmentary and often conflict with each other.
+He was the son of Yuang Shi Tian Long, but was raised by mortal parents named Ching Te and Pao Yueh, possibly to protect him from the battle between Gong Gung, the water god, and Zhu Rong, the fire god, for control of China and the ruling gods of China.
 Gong Gung shattered Mount Buzhou and caused successive rains to cover the world in a vast flood.
-Yu Huang, however, became a cupbearer to Yuang-Shi possibly unaware the old god was his father.
+Yu Huang, however, became a cup bearer to Yuang-Shi, possibly unaware the old god was his father.
 When the reign of the old god came to an end, he named Yu Huang as his successor as Emperor of China.
-Yu Huang turned down the role believing he was not worthy and made his mortal brother, Yen Ti, Emperor of China, as he himself disappeared into the wilderness to attain physical perfection.
-He later returned years later as Huang Ti to succeed his brother as Emperor.
+Yu Huang turned down the role, believing he was not worthy, and made his mortal brother, Yen Ti, Emperor of China, as he himself disappeared into the wilderness to attain physical perfection.
+He returned years later as Huang Ti to succeed his brother as Emperor.
 When Chi Yu, the war-god, stormed heaven to lead the gods, Yu Huang defeated him and passed on the leadership of mortals to a mortal emperor named Chuan Hsing.
 Yu Huang's great-grandson, Gun (also named Kun) finally eliminated the floods created by Gong Gung by using a spell from heaven to create dams.

-(Thor I#300 (fb))- Sometime around 1OOO AD, Yu Huang met with the ruling gods of Earth's pantheons to dicuss the threat of the Third Host Of Celestials.
+(Thor I#300 (fb)) - Sometime around 1000 AD, Yu Huang met with the ruling gods of Earth's pantheons to discuss the threat of the Third Host of Celestials.
 With Zeus and Odin, they met the Celestials who threatened to sever the dimensional passages of their realms to Earth unless they promised not to interfere with their plans to judge humanity's worthiness. (see comments)

 (Thor II#61) - Thor was called before the Council Elite to be tested for worthiness to join them, as a replacement for Odin.
-Yu-Hang was present at this meeting, in which Thor was judged as having failed the test.
+Yu Huang was present at this meeting, in which Thor was judged as having failed the test.

 (Heroic Age: Prince of Power#1) - The Council met to discuss who would be the greatest hero of the heroic age.
 Captain America, Iron Man, and Thor were proposed by some, and Athena told them with certainty that it was Amadeus Cho.